 Republicans (except for Ron Paul).

-Any politician who's not Ron Paul or Dennis Kucinich.
+Any politician who's not Ron Paul, Dennis Kucinich or Elizabeth Warren.

 For r/shitredditsays, Straight Able-bodied White Cisgengered Males (SAWCASMs).